Top Social Media Marketing Challenges: Stories and Tips from 20+ Experts

 Tips to overcome this challenge:

-• Create metrics documentation for the upper management team – Take it one step further and educate upper management on what each metric means and what role it plays in the broader social media performance picture.
+• Create metrics documentation for the upper management team—Take it one step further and educate upper management on what each metric means and what role it plays in the broader social media performance picture.

-• Collaborate with other teams – Set up workflows with the marketing, product and support teams where you can exchange ideas on how to help the business grow across all channels.
+• Collaborate with other teams—Set up workflows with the marketing, product, and support teams where you can exchange ideas on how to help the business grow across all channels.

 Limited budgets

-It’s not unheard of that social media managers go to the trouble of creating multi-channel social media strategies, unique influencer marketing campaigns and paid ads, only to fail to obtain the budget necessary for the content to ever go live.
+It’s not unheard of that social media managers go to the trouble of creating multi-channel social media strategies, unique influencer marketing campaigns, and paid ads, only to fail to obtain the budget necessary for the content to ever go live.

 Budget is typically at the top of my list because most times brands’ goals and the budget needed to meet those goals, don’t align.
 SMM are typically a team of one because of the lack of budget. — Kalli Combs, Social Media Strategist @ Kulur Group

-Given the decline of organic reach, brands really need to step up their game to the results they want.
+Given the decline of organic reach, brands really need to step up their game to achieve the results they want.
 Competing against industry giants who spend thousands of dollars on paid advertising makes it tough to succeed on a limited budget.

-Budget limitations are one of the most common social media marketing problems and they don’t just affect paid advertising.
-They are also a main reason why a single individual is a social media manager, social media strategist, videographer, community manager and more – all at once.
+Budget limitations are one of the most common social media marketing problems, and they don’t just affect paid advertising.
+They are also a main reason why a single individual is a social media manager, social media strategist, videographer, community manager, and more, all at once.

 Social media managers often get the bottom of the totem pole, we are expected to perform a very wide range of tasks while not having an allocated budget — Alexus Brittain, Head of Social @ Vista Social